ydenissov/SHKLastOrders/README.md

 # SHKLastOrder
+* Change status, preview your orders
-Last orders for ShopKeeper EvolutionCMS on dashboard Change status, preview your orders
+* See last orders for ShopKeeper EvolutionCMS on dashboard